Post

 Many Questions

-• Why can’t readelf find the .dynamic section ?
+• Why can’t readelf find the .dynamic section?

 Turning point

-“We dump the decrypted .dex files by reading the raw memory layout of the application from /proc/self/maps through a code injection, exploiting DT_NEEDED entries with LIEF from QuarksLab, and inspecting it to extract the unpacked data.”
+“We dump the decrypted .DEX files by reading the raw memory layout of the application from /proc/self/maps through a code injection, exploiting DT_NEEDED entries with LIEF from QuarksLab, and inspecting it to extract the unpacked data.”

 * Actually ☝️🤓, they used the same technique but did not injected any frida-agent (from what I’ve understood).
+Moreover, they never say which lib they injected.

 Anatomy of a Fail

-So what did I miss ?
+So, what did I miss?
 If you want the short answer, jump straight to the conclusion.
 Otherwise, stay with me as I will first explain the concepts required to fully understand the answer.

 The ELF File Format